312 comments

 Is there any practical difference from a debt?

-• jandrewrogers an hour ago
+• jandrewrogers 9 months ago

 The US Supreme Court asserted in 1960 that no one is entitled to Social Security.
 There is no connection between contributions and future benefits.
 Many people are under the misapprehension that this is not the case.